Ahmet Davutoğlu: Future Party (GP)

 In December 2019, Davutoğlu founded his own party, the Future Party (Gelecek Partisi, GP) as a right conservative party.
 The party advocates a return to a parliamentary system and a new constitution.
+On 29 July 2026, Davutoğlu said that the Future Party would be dissolved and that he would exit politics.

 Electoral record

 Davutoğlu speaking at an AKP rally in Ümraniye, Istanbul on 3 June 2015, ahead of the 2015 general election.

 As prime minister, Davutoğlu contested two general elections.
 He was an AKP parliamentary candidate in 2011 and the leader of the AKP in both the June 2015 and November 2015 general elections.

 General elections

 Davutoğlu was made Minister of Foreign Affairs in 2009, despite not being a member of parliament.
 He was elected as an MP for Konya in the 2011 general election as the first candidate on the AKP's provincial party list.
 His party won just under 70% of the vote, the highest the AKP won in any province, gaining 11 of the 14 seats up for election.
 He resumed his role as foreign minister after Recep Tayyip Erdoğan formed his third government.

 Elected leader in the 2014 Extraordinary Congress, Davutoğlu led the AKP through the 2015 general election.
 During the campaign, Tayyip Erdoğan (who was then President and therefore constitutionally required to exercise political neutrality) held several rallies under the guise of 'public openings', where he was covertly accused of campaigning for the AKP.
 As such, media commentators regarded Davutoğlu to be leading only 50% of his party's election campaign.
 The election results proved to be a disappointment for the AKP, with the party winning 40.87% of the vote (a decrease of almost 9% since 2011) and losing their parliamentary majority for the first time since the party's first election in 2002.
 With 258 seats (276 needed for a majority), Davutoğlu nevertheless made a balcony speech declaring victory at the AKP headquarters in Ankara.